lances101/interviews-recipebook/docs/03 Running.md

 ## Running in "local" dev mode

-To run the project locally in a development environment, we will need an instance of MariaDB and WHAT ELSE(?).
+To run the project locally in a development environment, we will need an instance of MariaDB.
 In order to do so, run the following command:

 ```bash